urbanware-org/wideredist/README.md

 This project was not developed to lock out or even screw *Microsoft*, rather than for updating *Windows Defender* definitons (or signatures) in internal environments that are completely separated from the internet.

-Nonetheless, this requires at least one system to access the internet, of course.
+Nevertheless, this requires at least one system to access the internet, of course.

-This tool currently takes advantage of a *Linux* server which downloads the definition files and redistributes them using a web server and the *PowerShell* on the *Windows* systems to obtain the definition updates from the *Linux* web server.
+This tool currently takes advantage of a *Linux* server which downloads the definition files and redistributes them using a web server and the *PowerShell* on the *Windows* systems to obtain the definition updates from that web server.

 This tool is meant for adavanced system administators.
 Furthermore, the project just contains basic scripts which work so far, but are in need of improvement (e. g. enhanced error handling and log output).